fvollmer/GS108Tv2-reverse-engineering/README.md

    CFE> boot -tftp -elf 192.168.0.9:/vmlinux-initramfs.elf
    ```
    Or as a one-liner: `ifconfig eth0 -addr=192.168.0.10;boot -tftp -elf 192.168.0.9:/vmlinux-initramfs.elf`
  * The linux kernel isn't expecting any any bcm* device to be big endian.
-I crudely hacked openwrt (and the linux kernel) to use openwrt here: ToDo
+I crudely hacked openwrt and the linux kernel
- * To see any boot messages you have to enable early printk
+ * It may be useful to add earlycon to the boot parameters.
+This enables early printk and you might see something before the kernel crashes.
- * The SSB bus isn't working.
-See the debug output [here](boot-log-openwrt).
-This log contains some additional debug statements and the ssb cores where limited to 4.
-Strangely all id high and low of the ssb cores are just 0.
+ * The linux kernel tries to scan the ssb bus.
+This won't work since all IDHIGH and IDLOW register are always 0.
+Further it tries to scan at invalid addresses.
+The debug output looks something like [this](boot-log-openwrt) (This log contains some additional debug statements and the ssb cores where limited to 4).
 The only thing that appears to be ok is the chip id.
+The original ecos operating systems appears to statically assign the cores.
+ * The IRQ handling of the SSB driver is also broken for this device, the function `ssb_irqflag` tries to acces `SSB_TPSFLAG` and crashes the kernel.
+ * I created a some hacks and patches that work around the above problems: https://github.com/fvollmer/GS108Tv2-openwrt.
+This is just  a very crude hack and definitly needs a complete rewrite.
+Nonetheless it allows to boot openwrt without crashing.
+I have yet to see what else is broken.
+It appears like the network isn't working?
+[New Bookt log](boot-log-openwrt-hack)

 ## Reading the excetion handler
 The exception handler looks like this: